 - What past childcare experience are you most proud of and why?

-Childcare philosophy and approach
+Questions on childcare philosophy and approach

 You’ll want to understand how a prospective nanny will care for your children.
 Your candidate’s approach doesn’t have to exactly match yours but should be compatible.